remal-github-actions/push-back/README.md

-# template-typescript
+# push-back
-Template repository for GitHub typescript actions
+Push Git commits back to the repository